Azure/Industrial-IoT/docs/opc-publisher/readme.md

    - `PublishingInterval`: The cyclic time in milliseconds, in which changes to a set of nodes (notifications) are sent to the subscriber (OPC Publisher).
 A small interval minimizes latency at the cost of network traffic and server load.
 For low latency it should be set to the smallest sampling interval and appropriate queue size values should be configured to avoid message loss.

-   - `Heartbeat`: Cyclic time in seconds, in which to send keep-alive messages to indicate that the connection is still being used, in case no notifications are available

 1. Data change notifications or event notifications are published by the OPC UA server to OPC Publisher.
 OPC UA only sends value changes, that means, if a value has not changed in the publishing cycle it is not send.
-If you need all values in a message you can use the `KeyFrameCount` or `HeartbeatInterval` settings.
+If you need all values in a message you can use the `KeyFrameCount` or `HeartbeatInterval` options or read the values using `UseCyclicRead` [options](#configuration-schema) instead of subscriptions.

 1. The OPC Publisher can be configured to send notifications as soon as they arrive or batch them before sending which saves bandwidth and increases throughput.
 Sending a batch is triggered by exceeding the threshold of a specified number of messages or by exceeding a specified time interval.

 1. OPC Publisher groups and encodes the telemetry events using the specified messaging mode and message encoding format.
 More information can be found [here](./messageformats.md).

-1. The encoded telemetry events are added as the network message, which cannot exceed 256kB, the maximum size of an IoT Hub message.
-The publisher will try to split messages to avoid loosing data, but has a runtime cost.

-1. OPC Publisher also emits Metadata messages in case of PubSub encoding which can be used to learn more about the message content and support decoding in some cases.
+1. The encoded telemetry events are sent over the configured [transport](./transports.md) as OPC UA network messages.
+The default tranport is Azure IoT which has a message limit of 256kB.
+The publisher tries to split messages to avoid loosing data, but has a runtime cost.
+OPC Publisher also emits Metadata messages in case of PubSub encoding which can be used to learn more about the message content and support decoding in some cases.

-1. The network and metadata messages are sent to the northbound destination chosen.
-By default IoT Hub stores them for the configured retention time (default: 1 day, max: 7 days, dependent on the size of the ingested messages as well, see [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-read-builtin) for more details).

-1. Messages can be consumed by applications or other services at the northbound destination.
+1. Azure IoT Hub stores messages using a configured retention time (default: 1 day, max: 7 days, dependent on the size of the ingested messages as well, see [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-read-builtin) for more details).
+Messages can be consumed by applications or other services from IoT Hub.

 ## Configuring OPC Publisher